jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu/dns/Readme.md

 # A solution presented and distributed around the Blogs and Posts.
 sudo rm /etc/resolv.conf
 sudo ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf
-systemctl restart resolvconf
+sudo systemctl restart resolvconf

 # An alternative solution presented and distributed around the Blogs and Posts.
 sudo rm /etc/resolv.conf
 sudo cp /run/systemd/resolve/resolv.conf /etc/resolv.conf
-systemctl restart resolvconf
+sudo systemctl restart resolvconf

 # A list of files that can be edited to configure the DNS servers
 # Check the examples folder for examples.
 If the example is not available it just means that I did not change the original file in any way.